MicrosoftDocs/dynamics-365-customer-engagement/ce/admin/add-partner-record-subscription.md

 ---
-title: "Add a Partner of Record (POR) to your subscription of Dynamics 365 Customer Engagement | MicrosoftDocs" ms.custom: "" ms.date: 09/30/2017 ms.reviewer: ""
+title: "Add a Partner of Record (POR) to your subscription of Dynamics 365 for Customer Engagement | MicrosoftDocs" ms.custom: "" ms.date: 09/30/2017 ms.reviewer: ""